nttgin/BGPalerter/docs/configuration.md

 |carefulSubscription| If this parameter is set to true (default), the RIS server will stream only the data related to our prefix.
 This is an advanced parameter useful only for research purposes. |
 |perMessageDeflate| Enable gzip compression on the connection. |

+#### connectorRISDump
+It connects to the RIPEstat's BGPlay API and retrieves a RIS dump about the monitored resources.
+The retrieved dump is 2 hours old, due to limitations on the API side.

 #### connectorTest

 Connector used for testing purposes, it provokes all types of alerting.
 Needed to run the tests (`npm run test`) .